Shopping in Namibia

 If you really want something to buy in Namibia that enables you to take the essence of the country home with you, the dolls made by the tribes are the best choice.
 There are ones made from wood, decorated with small beads of seeds, and also rag dolls, with traditional clothing.
 The good thing about these souvenirs is that they are good for children as well as for the most sophisticated collectors.

 Namibian artisans use macalani seeds (a species of native palm tree) to make different objects.
 The result is very pretty small carved spheres which are decorated by hand, that can take the form of keyrings, bracelets or necklaces.
 They are undoubtedly the most practical and cheapest gifts you will find anywhere in Namibia.

 But if you really want to make a difference, musical instruments are the best option amongst the things to buy in Namibia.
-You can choose between drums, flutes, string instruments, rattles and marimbas.
-The marimbas are perhaps only for music lovers, since it is a percussion instrument similar to the xylophone, of considerable dimensions.
+You can choose between drums, flutes, string instruments, rattles, and marimbas.
+The marimbas are perhaps only for music lovers since it is a percussion instrument similar to the xylophone, of considerable dimensions.

 If you are a wine lover, what better thing to take home as a souvenir than a good melon wine or mataku.
 This wine is one of the most widely consumed and valued traditional drinks in Namibia.
-Another option is walende, for the most daring, it's similar to vodka in flavour and alcohol level.
+Another option is walende, for the most daring, it's similar to vodka in flavor and alcohol level.
 And to surprise the more extravagant, buy a bottle of ontaku as a gift, made of fermented millet.